Don Rickles: Later works

-He was still a frequent guest on late night talk shows, including Jimmy Kimmel Live!, The Tonight Show Starring Jimmy Fallon, The Late Late Show with Craig Ferguson among others, during the later months of his life.
+He was still a frequent guest on late night talk shows, including Jimmy Kimmel Live!, The Tonight Show Starring Jimmy Fallon, The Late Late Show with Craig Ferguson among others, during the latter months of his life.
 On May 11, 2015, Rickles appeared as a guest on one of the final episodes of The Late Show with David Letterman.
 He also made a cameo appearance in Grandfathered.

 In an interview in 2014, he dismissed thoughts of retiring, stating: "I'm in good health.
 I'm working better than I ever have.
 The audiences are great.
 Why should I retire?
 I'm like a fighter.
 The bell rings and you come out and fight.
 My energy comes alive.
 And I still enjoy it."
-Up until his death in 2017, despite being impeded by multiple surgeries following a bout with necrotizing fasciitis in 2013, he continued touring across the United States.
+Up until his death on April 6, 2017, despite being impeded by multiple surgeries following a bout with necrotizing fasciitis in 2013, he continued touring across the United States.

-He was reportedly slated to reprise his role as Mr. Potato Head in Toy Story 4 (2019), but he died without recording any of his lines of dialogue.
-With permission from his wife Barbara Rickles, Josh Cooley used unused archival audio from the previous three Toy Story films to honor him and dedicate to his memory.
+He was reportedly slated to reprise his role as Mr. Potato Head in Toy Story 4 (2019), but died before recording any lines of dialogue.
+However, with permission from Rickles' wife Barbara, Josh Cooley used archival audio from the first three Toy Story films to honor Rickles, and dedicated the film to his memory.